worldoptimizer/HypeDragController/README.md

 -   **Element locking**: Lock/unlock draggable elements to control interaction states
 -   **Snap animations**: Built-in snap-back and snap-to animations with customizable timing
 -   **Multi-document support**: Works with multiple Hype documents on the same page
--   **Drag constraints**: Boundary, axis, and containment restrictions with automatic data-attribute loading
+-   **Drag constraints**: Boundary, axis, and within-region restrictions with automatic data-attribute loading
+-   **Auto snap**: Automatically snap elements to their constraints when scenes load

 ## Installation